 Our safaris include emergency evacuation insurance as standard, this is not a comprehensive travel insurance policy and only covers you for air evacuation to the nearest major hospital in the event of an emergency.
 From there you will be responsible for medical expenses.

 These days it’s possible to get travel insurance from all sorts of places, we don’t recommend any particular one.
 Some of our clients have policies through their employers, through their credit cards, their health provider and so on.
 Frequent travellers will find multi trip policies more convenient than those who only travel once or twice a year.
-What you need to do is make sure your policy covers you for the most relevant outcomes, the most important ones being for example; medical expenses (check how much), repatriation expenses, missed flights, lost luggage and trip interruption.
-This last one is taking on a new meaning post Covid, but generally you will find policies will not cover such force majeuer events, especially now.
+What you need to do is make sure your policy covers you for the most relevant outcomes, important ones being for example; medical expenses (check how much), repatriation expenses, missed flights, lost luggage and trip interruption.
+This last one is taking on a new meaning post Covid, but generally you will find policies will not cover such force majeuer events.

 If possible you should take out your policy when you book your safari and/or when you book your international flights, so that you are covered in the lead up to your trip as well as on the trip itself.
 Should you need to cancel, rearrange and so on.
 Safari is often a specialist holiday in insurance terms so tailored quotes can become very expensive indeed.
-There needs to be a balance between risk and cost, it’s no good spending thousands on a policy for a two week holiday that might not even pay out.
-If you want your policy to cover the cancellation, rescheduling or repatriation costs of an event like Covid-19, especially now, it might cost as much as your safari.
+There needs to be a balance between risk and cost, it’s no good spending thousands on a policy for a two week holiday that might not pay out.
+If you want your policy to cover the cancellation, rescheduling or repatriation costs of an event like Covid-19, it might cost as much as your safari.

 Travel insurance is essential and worth doing your research on.
 But it’s just as important to work with people you trust, who will look after you properly before and during your safari.